I saw Colossal Youth last spring and while it had some arresting images and a few of the long-take dynamics were

 you know all of those people actually live in his house, right?

-― Earning your Masters in Library and Information Science is beautiful (schlump), Tuesday, 6 April 2010 11:24 (eleven years ago) link
+― Earning your Masters in Library and Information Science is beautiful (schlump), Tuesday, 6 April 2010 11:24 (twelve years ago) link

 ― by another name (amateurist), Tuesday, 6 April 2010 19:39 (twelve years ago) link